Illnesses Caused by Dirty Water

 About Salman Zafar

-Salman Zafar is the Founder of EcoMENA, and an international consultant, advisor, ecopreneur and journalist with expertise in waste management, waste-to-energy, renewable energy, environment protection and sustainable development.
-His geographical areas of focus include Middle East, Africa, Asia and Europe.
+Salman Zafar is the Founder and Editor-in-Chief of EcoMENA.
+He is a consultant, ecopreneur and journalist with expertise across in waste management, renewable energy, environment protection and sustainable development.

 Salman has successfully accomplished a wide range of projects in the areas of biomass energy, biogas, waste-to-energy, recycling and waste management.
 He has participated in numerous conferences and workshops as chairman, session chair, keynote speaker and panelist.

-Salman is the Editor-in-Chief of EcoMENA, and is a professional environmental writer with more than 300 popular articles to his credit.
-He is proactively engaged in creating mass awareness on renewable energy, waste management and environmental sustainability in different parts of the world.
+He is proactively engaged in creating mass awareness on renewable energy, waste management and environmental sustainability across the globe

 Pingback: How Does A Wastewater Treatment Plant Work | EcoMENA